Blood drive held for 12-year-old Kenner boy killed by ice cream truck crash

 KENNER, La.
-(WGNO) — Community members gathered to give blood Wednesday (June 7), to honor the memory of 12-year-old Adrian Flores Fajardo who was recently taken off life support at New Orleans Children’s Hospital.
+(WGNO) — Community members gathered to give blood on Wednesday, June 7 to honor the memory of 12-year-old Adrian Flores Fajardo, who was recently taken off life support at New Orleans Children’s Hospital.

 In May, Fajardo suffered critical injuries, when an ice cream truck crashed into his family’s apartment in Kenner in last month.